 4. TotalVet Dog Allergy & Sensitivity Test

-This kit offers a broad screening for food, environmental, and household sensitivities using a hair sample.
-The process is designed to be stress-free for dogs and simple for owners, with results provided online.
-It's a practical choice for those seeking a wide overview of potential irritants that may affect their dog's well-being.
+This kit screens for a wide range of food, environmental, and household sensitivities using a painless hair sample.
+Owners can collect the sample at home and receive a personalized report with recommendations online.
+It's a practical option for those who want a broad overview of potential irritants affecting their dog's well-being.

 What We Like: